Updated Mar 18, 2026

 How should staff and administrators amplify student voice?

-Staff and administrators ensure that feedback translates to change.
-Move beyond collection to co-design: involve students in curriculum discussions, assessment calibration sessions and placement review meetings.
-Make action tracking visible to cohorts, and include student rep check-ins on progress.
-Integrate student insights into staff development so practice changes persist.
-Protect time for engagement in workload models and ensure student-facing communications explain what changed and why.
+Staff and administrators amplify student voice when they treat it as an input to design, not just evaluation.
+Move beyond collection to co-design: involve students in curriculum discussions, assessment calibration sessions, and placement review meetings.
+Make action tracking visible to cohorts, and build student representative check-ins into the improvement cycle.
+Integrate recurring student themes into staff development so changes survive beyond one module or one term.
+Protecting time for engagement in workload models helps ensure that listening leads to visible, lasting change.

 Where has acting on feedback improved adult nursing programmes?